edrlab/lcp-server/README.md

 ### GORM
 Working with an ORM abstracts us from low-level storage code and is especially useful for software which must be adapted to different database solutions.

-Gorm officially supports the following databases: SQLite, MySQL, PostgreSQL, SQL Server.
-An Oracle driver is available as an open PR on the Gorm Github (may 2021).
+Gorm officially supports the following databases: SQLite, MySQL, PostgreSQL, SQL Server, Oracle, GaussDB, TiDB, Clickhouse.
+Using a compatible databases (e.g. MariaDB) should not be an issue.

 Note: The proper driver must be included in the codebase and the codebase recompiled for a given database to be usable.
 See: [https://gorm.io/docs/connecting_to_the_database.html](https://gorm.io/docs/connecting_to_the_database.html)

-The open-source codebase is provided with an **sqlite** driver.
+The open-source codebase is provided with **SQLite**, **MySQL** and **PostgresQL** drivers.
+The default is sqlite.
 It is up to integrators to replace it by the driver of their choice if sqlite does not fit their needs.

+This is achieved by adding a tag at build time:
+> go build -tags MYSQL -o $GOPATH/bin/lcpserver2  ./cmd/lcpserver